borismarin/genesis2.4gamma/src/README.txt

     script language of GENESIS.
-If GENESIS does not compile properly due to problems with the code generated by yacc or lex, or your system does not have yacc (or bison) or lex (or flex), your best bet is to obtain the GNU versions of these programs (bison and flex) from the anonymous FTP site at ftp.gnu.org as well as other locations.
-On ftp.gnu.org, the current releases of bison and flex are in the /pub/gnu directory.
+If GENESIS does not compile properly due to problems with the code generated by yacc or lex, or your system does not have yacc (or bison) or lex (or flex), your best bet is to obtain the GNU versions of these programs (bison and flex).

-4.3  Required Makefile Modifications
+4.3  Required Makefile Modifications -- "The old way"

+    If for some reason you are not able to create a Makefile by the method described in Section 1, you may create it by using Makefile.dist as a template.
 Make a copy of src/Makefile.dist to src/Makefile and edit src/Makefile to uncomment the appropriate Makefile variables for your system.
 Do NOT edit the files called 'Makefile.machine-name' or rename them to Makefile.
 It is critical that parameters be set correctly for a clean compilation and installation to occur.

     Instructions about what must be modified in src/Makefile are included at the beginning of the file.